MichelML/ml-portfolio/README.md

-An aggregation of all my open source machine learning work
+An aggregation of all my open source machine learning work, thoughts, and studies